Frequently Asked Questions

 Buybacks

+Yes.
 A pension buyback allows physicians to transfer assets into Medicus to purchase additional pension for past years of service with their participating employer (e.g., their professional corporation) before having joined Medicus.

 This means you can increase the pension you’ll receive at retirement by making a one-time transfer of funds to Medicus.
 In most cases, your one-time transfer comes from your existing registered retirement savings plans.

 To complete a pension buyback, you first need to be a member of the plan.
-Medicus is currently offering a pension buyback opportunity to physicians who joined the plan before May 1, 2024.
-Medicus will offer another pension buyback opportunity, likely in 2025.
+Medicus is currently offering a pension buyback opportunity to physicians who join the plan by June 30, 2026, with a plan entry date that is on or before June 1, 2026.
+Join Medicus today to make sure you don’t miss out!

 -